Jan. 4, 2022

 The 70-20-10 model is a recipe for career success and to widen your career opportunities.
 Understanding the 70-20-10 model is crucial to attaining your goals and career aspirations as it explains how you build your skills and knowledge.

-Efficient learning comes down to blending formal and informal learning in just the right proportions_ Informal learning (70 per cent for experiential learning and 20% for social learning), and informal learning, which is based on theories and facts, constitutes 10%.
+Efficient learning comes down to blending formal and informal learning in just the right proportions.
+Informal learning (70 percent for experiential learning and 20% for social learning) and informal learning, which is based on theories and facts, constitute 10%.

 A better perception of how learning occurs will empower learning and development, thus building a high-performance learning culture.
 Therefore with the 70-20-10 model at your disposal, be sure to easily attain your learning goals and thus career aspirations.

-Career aspirations can be affected by factors which are quite important to you.
+Career aspirations can be affected by factors that are pretty important to you.

-People realize their career aspirations on the basis of their abilities, interest, ideal lifestyle, personal values and other factors.
-Take your interests and values, as well as what people pay you for, into account when brainstorming opinions for your answer to questions on your career goals and aspirations.
+People realize their career aspirations based on their abilities, interest, ideal lifestyle, personal values, and other factors.
+Therefore, take your interests and values, as well as what people pay you for, into account when brainstorming opinions for your answer to questions on your career goals and aspirations.

 Discoursing your career goals and aspirations can be overwhelming, especially if you’re first starting out or still experimenting with diverse career options.
 However, finding a mentor or interview coach can help lead the way.

 Define your dream jobs, your long-term career goals, and the career stages necessary to achieve your ambitions.
-The career aspiration question during interviews is to ensure that the career path you currently are in is the one you want.
+During interviews, the career aspiration question is to ensure that the career path you currently are in is the one you want.